SysKitTeam/docs-insights/getting-started/index.md

 ## Alerts

 The SysKit Insights Alerts page gives you an overview of your alerts.
-There are three categories: Performance Counters, Events and SharePoint status.
+There are five categories: Performance Counters, Events, SharePoint Status, Latency and Page Performance.

 In order to receive the email notification of your alerts you need to enable them.
 Go to Settings -> Email settings.
 Select the: "Send email notifications when alerts occur" and fill out all the required fields.